 This is one way that dominance works.
 It makes itself invisible.

 UPDATE!
-Dmitriy T.M. pointed out that Steven Colbert addressed this issue on The Colbert Report back in 2009:Lisa Wade is a professor of sociology at Occidental College.
+Dmitriy T.M. pointed out that Steven Colbert addressed this issue on The Colbert Report back in 2009:Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.